liambaker10/SHEAA/README.md

 ## Error Injection Techniques

 All of our error injectors are doing their injection by attacking the indivdual nodes in a given NLP model.
-In our important folders (SHEAA/important functions) we have starter code for a few models that can help you get going.
+In our important folders (SHEAA/important functions/) we have starter code for a few models that can help you get going.

 ### Auto Erorr Injection